Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Preliminaries and Main Results

-For a separable Hilbert space $H$ and $\alpha\in(0,1)$, let $W^{\alpha,2}(0,T;H)$ be the $H$-valued Sobolev space, characterised by the norm We recall here the following compact embedding result form Flandoli and Gatarek \cite[Theorem 2.2]{FlandoliGatarek}. \begin{Lemma} If $A\subset B$ are two Banach spaces with compact embedding, and real number $\alpha\in(0,1)$ satisfying $\alpha>\frac{1}{2}$, then the embedding is compact. \end{Lemma}
+For a separable Hilbert space $H$ and $\alpha\in(0,1),{\,p>1}$; let $W^{\alpha,p}(0,T;H)$ be the $H$-valued {fractional} Sobolev space, characterised by the norm We recall here the following compact embedding result form Flandoli and Gatarek \cite[Theorem 2.2]{FlandoliGatarek}. \begin{Lemma} If $X,Y$ are two Banach spaces with the compact embedding $X\compemb Y$, and the real numbers $\alpha\in\left(0,1\right),\,p>1$ satisfy $\alpha p>1$, then the following compact embedding holds. \end{Lemma}